Max Haygarth: Linfield

 Following trials with English Football League clubs Luton Town, Sheffield United, Sheffield Wednesday and Birmingham City, Haygarth joined NIFL Premiership club Linfield on trial in late December 2022.
 On 7 January 2023, it was announced that he had signed a contract running until the end of the 2022–23 season.
-One week later, Haygarth was named in the matchday squad for the first time, for a league match against Glenavon.
-Two minutes after coming on as an 80th-minute substitute for Andrew Clarke, he scored Linfield's final goal in the 6–1 victory.
+Haygarth made 10 appearances and scored one goal, which came two minutes after coming on as an 80th-minute substitute on his debut, with the final goal in a 6–1 victory over Glenavon.